carmenhove/Portfolio/index.md

 ---

-### Multilevel Bayesian spline regression modeling in R to estimate effects of breastfeeding on maternal immune function
+### Using Bayesian spline regression in R to estimate effects of breastfeeding on maternal immune function

 Project description in two sentences.